SCL-Project/Regulatory/Reimbursement Fraud/README.md

   1. `ReceiptTokenContract`
   2. `ReceiptTokenRefundingContract` (with the Contract Address of the ReceiptTokenContract)

-#### 4.3 Further Steps
+#### 4.2 Further Steps
 Complete the setup with the following actions:
+  1. Call the `registerCompany` function in the `ReceiptTokenContract` contract to register a company that participates in the system
-  1. Call the `SetTokenCredit` function in the `VATToken` contract of the seller's country, providing some tokens for the respective seller.
+  1. Call the `registerRefundingContract` function in the `ReceiptTokenContract` contract to register a refunding contract that participates in the system
-  2. Sellers need to execute the `buyVATTokens` function to access tokens from the `TokenCredit`.
-  3. To create ReceiptTokens, sellers should use the `CreateReceiptToken` function.
-This will send VATTokens to the government and generate the ReceiptTokens.
+  3. To create ReceiptTokens, the registered company has to call the `CreateReceiptToken` function in the ReceiptTokenContract.
+This will create the Receipt Token and send the NFT to the customer/employee

-### 6. Linking Contracts
-   - Since the 3 contracts need to interact with each other (e.g., `ReceiptTokenContract` needs the address of `VATTokenContract`), ensure you copy the deployed contract addresses and set them using the appropriate functions in the respective contracts.
+  4. Call the `registerEmployee` function in the `ReceiptTokenRefundingContract` contract to register the employee
+  5. OPTIONAL: call the set...Restriction function in the in the `ReceiptTokenRefundingContract` contract to set restrictions for the registered employee
+  6. To do the refunding, the employee has to call the `refundToken` function in the `ReceiptTokenRefundingContract` contract with its token ID.

-### 7. Interact with the Contracts
+### 5. Interact with the Contracts
    - In the 'Deployed Contracts' section, you can interact with each contract's functions.
    - Use the provided fields and buttons to call functions of the contract, such as creating or refunding tokens.